We are using more and more of our natural resources. Extraction of raw materials — by mining, drilling, or logging — tripled between 1970 and 2010.

 Did you know you have gold in your pocket?

-As smartphones rise, so do their environmental and human costs
+As use of smartphones rise, so do their environmental and human costs

 Today, two thirds of the world’s youth between the ages of 18 and 35 own a smartphone — a startling figure, as just a decade ago, these devices were virtually unknown.
 While small in size, smartphones have a big impact on the environment — and on the people who work in or live near the mines that produce the raw materials for their components.